So far we have discussed the various risks in the Microfinance Sector that affect an MFI. They are

 (viii) Financial statements: Balance sheet and income statements

 This is the most critical information that must be reported to the Board.
-In addition to operation reports, Internal Audit report, which is presented directly to the Board, provide valuable feedback on the overall risk environment of the organisation.
+In addition to operation reports, the Internal Audit report, which is presented directly to the Board, provides valuable feedback on the overall risk environment of the organization.
 It enables cross-verification of the operation reports and results being presented to the Board, as Internal Audit is an independent check.

 The risk management loop is a good tool that can help in proactively managing the risk and keeping them under the limits that the MFI considers acceptable.